 - ‘Veritable’: Grows up to 44 inches tall with medium white flowers with dramatic purple tips.

 - ‘Weston Stardust’ is an award-winning miniature semi-cactus with stunning red to yellow petals.

 Petals are revolute for more than half their length, creating an almost “spiny” appearance.
-The ray florets may be straight, almost straight, pointed or recurved.
+The ray florets may be straight, almost straight, pointed, or recurved.
 They emerge from the flower head in all directions.
-Because the petals are rolled, they don’t collect water; this means they weight less and may not need staking.
+Because the petals are rolled, they don’t collect water; they weigh less and may not need staking.

 Popular straight cactus dahlias include:

 - ‘Bora Bora’: Bright pink petals that fade to yellow at the center.